Jean-Baptiste Bouchardon

 Jean-Baptiste Bouchardon (16 May 1667 – 15 January 1742) was a 17th/18th-century French sculptor and architect.

 Biography

-Born in Saint-Didier-en-Velay, Bouchardon was the son of the merchant Anthoine Bouchardon and his wife Gabrielle Trinquet.
+Born in Saint-Didier-en-Velay,in the Lyonnais, Bouchardon was the son of the merchant Anthoine Bouchardon and his wife Gabrielle Trinquet.

 His father had a good situation in Velay as Jean-Baptiste Bouchardon's godfather and godmother showed.
 We don't know why he left Velay and how he learned to sculpt.
 Alphonse Roserot supposes that his father had opposed his son's wish and that he had to leave Velay to satisfy his desire, but Henry Ronot indicates in his book that he trained at the École des beaux-arts de Lyon.

 Jean-Baptiste Bouchardon in Chaumont

 On 29 October 1692, he married Anne Cheré (died in July 1737) at Chaumont-en-Bassigny, the daughter of Joachim Cheré (1641–1708), master cobbler, and Anne Jacquin (..-1712).
 Guiète Cheré, Anne Chéré's brother, was a sculptor at Chaumont.

 He probably arrived a few years before 1692 in Chaumont-en-Bassigny to settle in the city comfortably enough to marry there.
 There are no documents left to specify this date.
 Alphonse Roserot proposes the date 1690.
 The young spouses settled in a house that was given to them and where the couple's sixteen children were born.
 Of these, three were sculptors: the older, Edmé Bouchardon (1698-1762), Jacques-Philippe Bouchardon (1711- Stockholm 1753), who made a career in Sweden as the first sculptor of the Swedish king, and Jacquette Bouchardon who took over the paternal workshop.

 Jacquette Bouchardon worked young in his father's workshop for the gilding of altarpieces, bas-reliefs and statues.
 Edmé Bouchardon worked with his father in 1715 at the earliest, before he joined the workshop of Coustou the elder in 1721.
 Jacques Bouchardon began sculpting with his father only in 1726, but left the studio in 1730 to become a soldier, but three years later he asked for the family's support to free himself from this service.
 His brother Edmé on his return from Rome, stayed in his Parisian apartment from 1734 to 1737/1739.
 It was probably through the Count of Caylus, Edmé's protector, and Edmé himself who had made several trips to Sweden, that Jacques-Philippe Bouchardon was recruited to come and work in Sweden from 1741.

 In a letter dated 31 July 1737, from Jean-Baptiste Bouchardon to his son Edmé, after his wife died, he wrote that for a long time they had been very poor.

 He died in his home, rue Chaude in Chaumont, aged 74 on 15 January 1742.
 He had made his will on 27 décembre 1741.